robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Oh, I love Pad Thai,” she said.
 “My boyfriend only ever wants fish and chips.”

-Behind me, Fiona growled at the new coffee machine—a semi-professional Italian espresso model, solid as a tank.
+Behind me, Fiona growled at the new coffee machine — a semi-professional Italian espresso model, solid as a tank.

 “Does anyone know how to work this thing?”